Options for First-Time Drug Offenders in Arizona

 For instance, if you are charged with possession of less than two pounds of marijuana for personal use, you could end up being convicted of a Class 6 felony.
 You could face up to two years in prison and a fine as high $150,000.

-Fortunately, if you have been arrested for possession or use of an illegal substance in Phoenix, Scottsdale, Sun City or elsewhere in Maricopa County, and it is your first offense, you may be eligible for a deferred prosecution program called “TASC Diversion.”
+Fortunately, if you have been arrested for possession or use of an illegal substance in Phoenix, Scottsdale, Sun City, Surprise or elsewhere in Maricopa County, and it is your first offense, you may be eligible for a deferred prosecution program called “TASC Diversion.”

 If you successfully complete the program, the County Attorney can dismiss the charge or charges against you.
 You can avoid jail, fines and – above all – a felony conviction on your record, which could end up costing you a career or educational opportunity down the road.

-The experienced criminal defense lawyers of Mushkatel, Robbins & Becker, PLLC, provide highly personalized, one-on-one attention to all of our clients.
+The experienced drug possession lawyers of Mushkatel, Robbins & Becker, PLLC, provide highly personalized, one-on-one attention to all of our clients.
 Our legal team can closely review your case and help you to determine whether you qualify for TASC Diversion.
 We can also help you to get through the process of enrolling in the program.

 To learn more, contact us today.
 We can meet with you right away to discuss your case.